family smiling at sink

 Expansion Tanks

-Expansion tanks hold an additional volume of water that the heater produces when heating cold water in the main tank.
-These accessories connect to your standard water heater tank through your plumbing.
+Expansion tanks are designed to hold extra water produced by the heater when heating cold water in the main tank.
+These accessories are connected to your standard water heater tank through your plumbing system.

 Water Heater Timers